jojolian753/cosmopolitan-bookshelf/_posts/2012-07-21-opening-session.md

 During the meeting, no plausible propositions were made, and the decision was postponed to the next meeting to give the participants time to think about one.

-Since a name was necessary to host those pages, until a name is chosen, the name "The cosmopolitan bookshelf" will be used.
+Since a name was necessary to host those pages, until a name is chosen, "The cosmopolitan bookshelf" will be used.